Houdini 21.0 Nodes Geometry nodes

 Warning

-Clicking Reset All also deletes any existing Muscle Flex channel animation.
+Clicking Reset All also deletes any existing Muscle Flex channel animation as well as manual muscle to tension line links.

 Muscle IDs

 Lists the Muscle Flex parameters.
 The parameter names will adapt according to the incoming muscle geometry (input 1).
-Each parameter listed here is derived from the input muscle_ids with the same name.
+Each parameter listed here is derived from the input muscle_id with the same name.

 A Muscle Flex value of 0 will cause a muscle to simulate as a relaxed softbody, and a value of 1.0 will maximize the muscle tension and cause a muscle to contract and stiffen.